 SugarSand is accessible via Hotel Indigo Seminyak or via the beach on Jalan Double Six.

 To use a daybed they require a min. spend of about IDR 500,000.
 You cannot reserve beds.

 Via Hotel Indigo Jl.
 Camplung Tanduk No.10, Seminyak, Bali

 Read Next | The Ultimate Ubud Travel Guide

 Canggu Beach Clubs

 The venue boasts 4 pools (including a family-friendly lagoon pool and adults-only infinity pool), 6 restaurants, 9 bars and 2 swim-up bars, among many other facilities from co-working spaces and sports facilities.

 Or join the partygoers for happy hour between 7 pm and 9 pm and stay on for a dance to their Finns After Dark DJs.

-Opening Hours: Daily from 9 am to 11 pm
+Opening Hours: Daily from 10 am – 12 am

 Jalan Pantai Berawa, Canggu, Bali

 Bringing a bit of Ibiza to Bali, Cafe del Mar is another of the best beach clubs in Bali, located in Canggu.

 With an infinity pool overlooking the beach, swim-up bars, cosy cocktail lounge areas and a Mediterranean-style restaurant, there is plenty to entertain during a day spent at Cafe del Mar.

-Cafe Del Mar entry fees: Free.
+Cafe Del Mar entrance fee: Free.

-At the Beach Club Sun Loungers are available for walk-ins for about IDR 800,000 min. spend (for 2 people) and day beds are IDR 2,000,000 min. spend for up to 6 people.
+At the Beach Club, Sun Loungers are available for walk-ins for about IDR 800,000 min. spend (for 2 people) and day beds are IDR 2,000,000 min. spend for up to 6 people.

-VIP options such as cabanas start at a min. spend of about IDR 2,000,000 at to the Master Suite at about IDR 25,000,000 for up to 30 people.
+VIP options such as cabanas start at a min. spend about IDR 2,000,000 for the Master Suite at about IDR 25,000,000 for up to 30 people.

 Opening Hours: 11 am to 10 pm daily.
-Children are not permitted in the beach club after 6pm.
+Children are not permitted in the beach club after 6 pm.

 Jl.
 Subak Sari, Canggu, Bali

-A casual, relaxed beach club, The Lawn is a great place to meet friends for a cocktail or two and a swim in their beachfront pool as twilight sets in.
+A casual, relaxed beach club, The Lawn is one of the best places in Canggu to meet friends for a cocktail or two and a swim in their beachfront pool as twilight sets in.

-One of the more understated beach clubs in Bali, The Lawn is a much more laid back option for those who aren’t quite ready for the hype or crowds at Finn’s Beach Club.
+One of the more understated beach clubs in Bali, The Lawn is a much more laid-back option for those who aren’t quite ready for the hype or crowds at Finn’s Beach Club.

-The Lawn entry fees: Free.
-Sunloungers, daybeds and cabana pricing is here.
+Sunloungers, daybeds and cabana pricing are here.

 Jl.
 Pura Dalem, Canggu, Bali